-The 37th week of gestation is considered full-term.
-Pregnant women who make it to the 37th week no longer have to worry about having baby early.
-The fetus weighs around 6 ½ pounds and practices breathing during every waking moment.
+The 37th-38th week of pregnancy is considered early term.
+Pregnant women who make it to the 37th week no longer have to worry about having the baby early.
+The fetus weighs around 6½ pounds and practices breathing during every waking moment.
 An ultrasound will actually show fetal breathing movements which often confuses parents.
 Baby is not really breathing, as there is no air in the uterus.

 During the last weeks before labor, the body may start to get ready for birth by cleansing the intestinal system.
 Pushing out a baby is quite similar to pushing out a bowel movement.
 It seems the body understands how embarrassing the birthing process can be so a bout of diarrhea is its way of helping out.